-The State of Hawaii’s Civil Defense program in partnership with island humane societies has developed a list of designated shelters that will welcome pets.
+The Hawaii Emergency Management Agency program in partnership with island humane societies has developed a list of designated shelters that will welcome pets.

 What You Need To Bring To The Shelter